MariaMurarescu/Project3/README.md

 c) Double-check that you have the correct resource to make the alert for.
 d) Under Condition > click Add condition
 d) Choose a condition e.g. Http 404
 e) Set the Threshold value to e.g. 1.
-(You will get altered after two consecutive HTTP 404 errors)
 f) Click Done

 26. Create a new action group for the App Service

-a) In the same page, go to the Actions section, click Add action groups and then Create action group
+a) In the same page, go to the Actions section, click Add action groups and then Create action group.
 b) Give the action group a name e.g. http404
 c) Add an Action name e.g. HTTP 404 and choose Email/SMS message/Push/Voice in Action Type.
 d) Provide your email and then click OK

 27. Create AppServiceHTTPLogs
-Go to the App service > Diagnostic Settings > Add Diagnostic Setting, select AppServiceHTTPLogs and Send to Log Analytics Workspace created on step above and Save.
+ - go to the App service > Diagnostic Settings > Add Diagnostic Setting, select AppServiceHTTPLogs and Send to Log Analytics Workspace created on step above and Save.
-Go back to the App service > App Service Logs.
+ - go back to the App service > App Service Logs.
 Turn on Detailed Error Messages and Failed Request Tracing > Save.
 Restart the app service.

 28. Setting up Log Analytics
-Set up custom logging, in the log analytics workspace go to Settings > Custom Logs > Add + > Choose File.
-Select the file selenium.log > Next > Next.
-Put in the following paths as type Linux:
+ - set up custom logging, in the log analytics workspace go to Settings > Custom Logs > Add + > Choose File.
-/var/log/selenium/selenium.log
+ - select the file selenium.log > Next > Next.
+ - put in the following paths as type Linux: /var/log/selenium/selenium.log
-I called it selenium_CL, select the box Apply below configuration to my Linux machines.
+ - select the box Apply below configuration to my Linux machines
-Go back to Log Analytics workspace and run below query to see Logs
+ - go back to Log Analytics workspace and run below query to see Logs

-AppServiceHTTPLogs
+`AppServiceHTTPLogs
 |where _SubscriptionId contains "sub_id"
-| where ScStatus == '404'
+| where ScStatus == '404'`

-Go back to the App Service web page and navigate on the links and also generate 404 not found , example: https://project3-appservice.azurewebsites.net/sheeeeee
+ - go back to the App Service web page and navigate on the links and also generate 404 not found, example: https://project3-appservice.azurewebsites.net/sheeeeee